canerky96/getir-reading-is-good/README.md

 - Update the stock of book

 ## Running instructions on local machine

-While
-First, we need to run MongoDB and Redis on docker machine.
+While First, we need to run MongoDB and Redis on docker machine.
 Go to project directory and type:

 ```
 docker-compose up --build -d redis mongo
 ```

 Now we need to build packages

 ```
 mvn -f api-gateway clean test package
 mvn -f authorization-api clean test package
 mvn -f order-api clean test package
 ```

 Finaly we can run jar files

 ```
 java -jar api-gateway/target/api-gateway-0.0.1-SNAPSHOT.jar
 java -jar authorization-api/target/authorization-api-0.0.1-SNAPSHOT.jar
 java -jar order-api/target/order-api-0.0.1-SNAPSHOT.jar
 ```

 ## Running instructions on docker

 Before creating docker images, we should build the projects.
 So go project path and type:

 ```
 mvn -f api-gateway clean test package
 mvn -f authorization-api clean test package
 mvn -f order-api clean test package
 ```

 Now we can build and run our docker images.

 ```
 docker-compose up --build -d
 ```

+## How to use?

+While authorization-api running up `ADMIN` will be created with username `admin` and password `admin`.
+Before each request you need the set Authorization header except of creating user.
+You can see the details in Postman Collection (`Getir Tech Challenge.postman_collection.json`).

 ## Tech Stack